 Intrigued by the directness of his blue-green eyes, the woman could only nod.
 As she placed her hand in his and followed him down the steps, a shiver of excitement ran down her spine.
 It had just gotten a whole lot better and she whispered, “I am sorry, Momma.
 I beg to differ.
 Some men aren't trouble.
 They are a treasure.
 And real life can be quite like a romance novel.”

 Author's Note: The story is how my husband and I got together.
-The photo is our first portrait taken right after we got married.
+The photo is of us on our wedding day.

 © A True Romance Story Marilou Giesbrecht